-Step 4: "Select your camera brand" you would like to connect.
-This will help camera connector to be more accurate and faster.
-You may choose one from the list of Popular brands on the left.
+Step 3: "Select your camera brand" you would like to connect.
+This will help the camera connector to be more accurate and faster.
+You may choose one from the list of popular brands on the left.
 In case your brand is not there, you can scroll down the list of All brands on the right side.

 Still need further assistance?
 Why not check out our Angelcam Community, where you can connect with other users who are sharing their own experiences and insight into various Angelcam topics and problems.